Our Safari Experts Pick Their Top 5 African Safari Countries

 The Land of the Maasai Mara and Endless Savannah

-When it comes to safaris, Kenya is a true and classic heavyweight.
-This East African gem boasts a staggering 23 national parks and 28 reserves—in addition to four marine national parks and six marine reserves.
+Kenya is an East African treasure boasting a staggering 23 national parks and 28 reserves—in addition to four marine national parks and six marine reserves.
 Each teems with an astounding array of wildlife.

 The country is home to over 25,000 species of animals, including the iconic Big Five.
 During the annual wildebeest migration, over 1.5 million wildebeest, zebras, and gazelles make the treacherous journey across the Mara River in search of greener pastures and often come face-to-face with waiting crocodiles.
 It's a spectacle that leaves viewers in complete awe.